 Soundproof blankets are an affordable option for soundproofing a room.
 They prevent air from passing through their fibers, which blocks out any unneeded sound waves.

 While you can find soundproof blankets that are cheap, it is best to buy more expensive ones that work better.
 These range from $30-$200.

 4. Anti-Vibration Pads

 They are one of the cheapest options on this list, as you can purchase a four-pack for less than $20.

 It is worth noting that anti-vibration pads mainly focus on vibration sounds.
-Therefore, other types of sounds will not be reduced effectively.
+Therefore, other types of sound waves and noises will not be reduced effectively.

 5. Vocal Booth